stepintoswift/stepintoswift.github.io/_posts/2019-09-16-installing-cocoapods.md

 ## Setting up a new project with Cocoapods

+This is part 1 of our series on [setting up a new Xcode project with Coordinators, SnapKit and RxSwift](2019-09-02-xcode-coordinators-snapkit-rxswift-intro).

 In this article we will create a Xcode Workspace via the use of [Cocoapods](https://cocoapods.org/){:target="_blank"}.
 So let's open terminal, navigate to your Xcode project and get started.

 ### Step 1: Install Cocoapods